-- t Request an interest-free payment plan. - Get bills, costs, payment plan and any other agreements IN WRITING. - Don't sign any payment plan that says you must pay the entire bill as a penalty if you miss a payment. - Ask your provider not to send your bill to a debt collector or report the debt to a credit bureau while you are making payments under the plan. - Make sure the provider gives you monthly statements showing the unpaid amount due and the paid amount.
+업 Request an interest-free payment plan.

+🖆 Get bills, costs, payment plan and any other agreements IN WRITING.

+업 Don't sign any payment plan that says you must pay the entire bill as a penalty if you miss a payment.

+Ask your provider not to send your bill to a debt collector or report the debt to a credit bureau while you are making payments under the plan.

+Make sure the provider gives you monthly statements showing the unpaid amount due and the paid amount.

+Don't Put Medical Bills on Credit Cards

+Credit cards have high interest rates and harsh late penalities.